 By Mohamed Bella

 Rabat – Morocco has always captured the attention of western literati.
-Throughout history, numerous prolific writers have flocked to Morocco to find spiritual and intellectual inspiration among the peoples of a diverse land.
+Throughout history, numerous prolific western writers have flocked to Morocco to find spiritual and intellectual inspiration among the peoples of a diverse land.
 Here are ten writers who harnessed their individual experiences while in the Kingdom of Morocco to create timeless literary works.

 1. Paul Bowles